zkCollective/zk-Harness/documentation/README.md

 ## Adding a new framework to the zk-Harness

-To integrate a custom, yet not supported framework, one should follow the following steps:
+To integrate a framework, one should follow the following steps:

 1. First, fork the ``zk-benchmarks`` repository